tanupoo/unzipx/README.md

   doesn't support some encryption algorithms such as AES256.
 In this case, you see the message like "need PK compat. v5.1 (can do v4.5)".

+- Even betwen Windows OS, a user can't decrypt a zip file.
+  That is because the embeded unzip utility (Zipcrypto) doesn't support AES256.
+  7z or lhaplus could decrypt such file.

 ## Strategy

+I do want a single solution to solve above problems.

 So, firstly this unzipx checks the utf-8 flag in flag_bits of zipinfo.
 If it sets, use the filename as it is because zipfile.py can manage